Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 pip install cellconstructor python-sscha tdscha

 This is the safest and best way to install the SSCHA.
-The first line creates a new pristine python environment with all the required libraries to compile the source code.
+The first line creates a new pristine Python environment with all the required libraries to compile the source code.
 The second line activates the newly installed environment.
-Then, the thrid command installs the additional dependencies, the last line compiles and install the SSCHA code.
+Then, the third command installs the additional dependencies, and the last line compiles and installs the SSCHA code.

-To use the SSCHA, you must activate the python environment with:
+To use the SSCHA, you must activate the Python environment with the following:

 conda activate sscha

-This installation method should work also on clusters and with computers with custom configurations.
-You must remember to activate the sscha environment even in your submission scripts on clusters.
+This installation method should also work on clusters and computers with custom configurations.
+Remember to activate the sscha environment even in your submission scripts on clusters.

-To activate the julia speedup on the SSCHA minimization, you must ensure julia dependencies are correctly setup.
+You must ensure Julia’s dependencies are correctly set up to activate Julia’s speedup on the SSCHA minimization.
 To do this, run the following line:

 python -c 'import julia; julia.install()'